 Safeguarding adults training

 Taking responsibility for learning and development is key to having a skilled and competent workforce able to take on the roles and responsibilities required to protect adults at risk and ensure we respond appropriately when adult abuse or neglect does occur.

 The programme of training courses is designed to give people working (paid or voluntary) in Surrey the training opportunities that will increase their knowledge and understanding of safeguarding adults.
 All of this training is multi-agency (with the exception of the e-learning packages).
 Training with people from other agencies and organisations promotes a mutual understanding of each others roles and responsibilities and facilitates the joint effort required to reduce and respond to adult abuse across Surrey.

-In February 2017, Surrey Safeguarding Adults Board published the revised Multi Agency Competency Framework.
+In May 2018, Surrey Safeguarding Adults Board approved their revised Multi Agency Competency Framework.
 The framework is a guide in developing and meeting each organisations individual responsibility for ensuring a competent workforce.
 It has been designed to be a working document that is simple to use in all organisations and can be used to evidence the right levels of training for all staff.
 Please see the Competency Framework and associated guidance.

 Training Programme 2018